+Vista Bank (Romania) SA (Gross RON): No of beneficiaries 01.01.2021 -31.12.
+2021

+Fix remuneration - members of the executive 3 1.608.197

+management function (Executive

+management)

+Variable remuneration - members of the - -

+executive management function (Executive

+management)

+Fix remuneration - members of the 6 442.944

+supervisory function (Board of

+Administration)

-Vista Bank (Romania) SA (Gross RON): No of beneficiaries 01.01.2020 -31.12.
-2020 Fix remuneration - members of the executive management function 3 1.483.104 Variable remuneration - members of the executive management function 0 0 Fix remuneration - members of the supervisory function 6 255.040 Variable remuneration - members of the supervisory function 0 0 Fix remuneration - members of the staff with significant impact (except for the executive management function) 22 6.510.145 Variable remuneration - members of the staff with significant impact 0 0
+Variable remuneration - members of the supervisory function (Board of Administration) - - Fix remuneration - members of the staff with significant impact (except for the executive management function) 22 7.497.540 Variable remuneration - members of the staff with significant impact 0 0

-The deferred, due and unpaid remuneration was not granted within the Bank in 2020.
+The deferred, due and unpaid remuneration was not granted within the Bank in 2021.

-The deferred remuneration paid and lowered expanded via performance adjustments it was not granted within the Bank in 2020.
+The deferred remuneration paid and lowered expanded via performance adjustments it was not granted within the Bank in 2021.

-The Bank has granted compensatory payments to one employee for the termination of employment contract during the financial year 2020.
+The Bank din not grant compensatory payments for termination of employment contracts during the financial year 2021.

-The Bank did not grant any payments related to the termination of the labour contract as retirement allowance to its employees.
+The Bank did not grant payments related to the termination of the labour contract as retirement allowance to its employees.